iakio/phpunit-smartrunner/README.md

 ```

 This creates `.smartrunner/phpunit.xml.dist` file.
 If you already have
-some test conde, and you want to store all dependencies between
+some test code, and you want to store all dependencies between
 SUTs and tests certainly, you can run phpunit with this file.

 ```